-Hajime Miyazaki, a professor in the Department of Economics, currently serves as Director of the Institute for Japanese Studies.
-To read his bio, visit Leadership
+Etsuyo Yuasa, an associate professor in the Department of East Asian Languages and Literatures, currently serves as Interim Director of the Institute for Japanese Studies.
+To read her bio, visit Leadership

 IJS is home to two dozen Japan specialists